Sricharan11/BasicRandomQuoteGenerator/README.md

 # BasicRandomQuoteGenerator
-Source files for basic Randon Quote generator
+Source files for basic Random Quote generator.Used js object for storing quotes.